 The next stage for the Forum was to write a Neighbourhood Plan, which would create policies aimed at encouraging good planning that retains and improves Hampstead’s unique character, streetscape and natural environment.
 It should also ensure that Hampstead offers a welcoming environment to businesses, and that the area’s development is sustainable socially and environmentally.

 The Plan for Hampstead would sit alongside Camden’s other strategic planning documents such as the Local Strategic Framework and the Core Strategy but would carry more weight than the Conservation Area Statement and Camden Planning Guidance.
 Before it takes effect, it must be approved by voters in a public referendum, and by an independent inspector.

 As a first step, the Forum created a Vision document that set broad objectives and invited all local residents and businesses to comment on them.
 Some 400 people did so, and the objectives found strong support.

 The Vision document took forward what we had learned from previous public meetings.
 For example, about 50 people met at Burgh House on 26 January 2014 and their thoughts were captured in this report, A Living Village: Themes for Hampstead's Future.
 After our inaugural annual general meeting on 6 March 2014, a brainstorming session was held, reflected in this report, How to Improve Living Hampstead.
 Then, on 27 April 2014, we held a tea party at St Stephens, Rosslyn Hill, attended by about 120 people whose thoughts are summarised in this report, Living Hampstead: Community Tea.
-On 20 November 2014 we held another public meeting to report back on the Vision document consultation, and a report on that event will appear here soon.

 If you have questions or would like to get involved, join the forum on this website or email email@example.com